 Treatment of Schamberg's Disease with Advanced Fluorescence Technology

-April 2012 | Volume 11 | Issue 4 | Case Report | 528 | Copyright © April 2012
+April 2012 | Volume 11 | Issue 4 | Case Reports | 528 | Copyright © April 2012

 Schamberg's disease is a pigmented purpuric dermatosis that is generally asymptomatic, however, patients with Schamberg's disease

 often seek treatment for aesthetic improvement.
 Many topical and systemic therapies have been tried without consistent